panchnayak/portworx-poc/px-rancher/README.md

 Get the IP address of the Instance created ,you can get it using

 ```
+terraform output public_ip
-teeraform output
+terraform output public_dns_name
 ```
+Open the browser and go to the URL http://$PUBLIC_IP/

 The default username for the rancher login page is "admin/adminPassword"

-Then you can create your Rancher Kubernates Cluster as you like for portworx demo cluster
+Now you can create your Kubernates Cluster as you like as your portworx demo cluster

-For now eks is tested.
+For now AWS EKS is tested.

 ## Create EKS Cluster for Portworx Deployment

+For this POS I assumed that the IAM polocy rancher-portworx-policy aldeard exists.

 1. Add your AWS credentials